Can My Dog Catch My Cold?

 “Most colds in people are caused by viruses that are contagious from one person to another,” Dr. Puglia said.
 Meaning that no, your dog can’t catch your sniffles.

 While your dog won’t catch a cold from you, she can catch one — or the dog equivalent of a human cold — from other dogs.
 (But don’t worry.
-The Dodo asked, and no — you also can’t catch a cold from your dog!)
+We asked, and no — you also can’t catch a cold from your dog!)

 What is a dog cold?